wazuh/wazuh-documentation/source/user-manual/reference/statistics-files/ossec-analysisd-state.rst

     # Archives log queue size
     archives_queue_size='16384'

-.. note:: As of Wazuh v3.7.0, the Analysis engine received support for multithreaded processing.
+.. note:: From Wazuh version 3.7.0, the Analysis engine supports multithreaded processing.
 You can read more about how the daemon works now on it's :ref:`reference documentation <ossec-analysisd-structure>`.